 Fannie and Freddie are supposed to make certain the funds are available for mortgage loans of choice whereas the FHA and VA make housing affordable for people who might not be able to purchase them without government-backing.
 Fannie and Freddie are now government-backed which means taxpayer-guaranteed.
 The lines between them are now blurred.

 Since the 2008 financial crisis, housing giants, Fannie and Freddie, have become a government hybrid and they cost the taxpayer about $6.5 billion annually, and there is no limit to how many times we will bail them out.
 They have also become the government kitty.
-The government now uses their allocated funds for pet projects not related to housing.
+The government now uses its allocated funds for pet projects not related to housing.

-As government sponsored enterprises (GSE’s), their main job is to guarantee mortgages to make home ownership available to the majority of Americans (US public policy) but they also make a profit and are to some degree private.
+As government-sponsored enterprises (GSE’s), their main job is to guarantee mortgages to make homeownership available to the majority of Americans (US public policy) but they also make a profit and are to some degree private.